Culture

 Education

 The Government of Japan (MEXT: Ministry of Education, Culture, Sports, Science and Technology, also known as MEXT, Monbu-Kagaku-Shō, is one of the eleven Ministries of Japan.) offers scholarships to foreign students who desire to study at Japanese universities as postgraduate / research students every academic year.
 Successful applicants receive round-trip airfare, exemption from school fees and a monthly allowance.
-Nationals of Antigua and Barbuda, Dominica, Grenada, St. Kitts & Nevis, St. Lucia, Guyana, Suriname, St. Vincent & the Grenadines and Trinidad & Tobago are all eligible to apply in the current fiscal year for this prestigious scholarship.
+Nationals of Grenada, Guyana, St. Lucia, St. Vincent & the Grenadines, Suriname, and Trinidad & Tobago are all eligible to apply in the current fiscal year for this prestigious scholarship.

-The Application Period for the Japanese Government (Monbukagakusho: MEXT) Scholarship Programme 2024 is now open!
+The Application Period for the Japanese Government (Monbukagakusho: MEXT) Scholarship Programme 2026 opens soon!

 Click here for more information on the MEXT Scholarship Programme